bharatgl/bharatgl/README.md

 Hi 👋 My name is Bharat Goyal
 =============================

-I am a Student and Full Stack Developer
+I am a Graduate and Full Stack Developer
 ------------------------

 * 🌍  I'm based in India